telerik/maui-docs/controls/barcode/barcode-getting-started.md

 ---
 title: Getting Started
-page_title: Getting Started with the RadBarcode
+page_title: .NET MAUI Barcode Documentation | Getting Started
-description: "Get started with the Telerik UI for .NET MAUI Barcode control."
+description: "Get started with the Telerik UI for .NET MAUI Barcode control and add the control to your .NET MAUI project."
 position: 1
 slug: barcode-getting-started
 ---

-# Getting Started
+# Getting Started with the Telerik UI for .NET MAUI Barcode

-This guide provides the information you need to start using the Telerik UI for .NET MAUI Barcode by defining the control in your project.
+This guide provides the information you need to start using the Telerik UI for .NET MAUI Barcode by adding the control to your project.

 At the end, you will be able to achieve the following result.